 Admission to the program is highly competitive given that only two students are admitted each year.
 Thus, a critical factor for admission is excellent performance on the GRE and LSAT.
 Generally, applicants are required to have a GRE above 1300 (or equivalent percentile on the revised GRE test; we do not have norms for the new format yet), an LSAT above 158, and a GPA above 3.5.
 Nevertheless, admission decisions are not made solely on the basis of test scores.
 The program seeks diversity in all its many meanings, and such diversity is achievable only if real-life experience and accomplishment are valued as highly as an exceptional percentile ranking.
 Preference in admission is given to qualified applicants who wish to pursue the scientist-professional model of training, combining research and practice in law and psychology, and to applicants who have some prior experience in those areas.

-- Transcripts - Official transcripts must be sent directly to Drexel from all the colleges/universities that you have attended.
-One transcript from each institution you have attended must be submitted in a sealed envelope with the college/university seal over the flap.
-For all questions about transcripts, including requirements and acceptable formats, please contact the Graduate Admissions Office at email@example.com or 215.895.2400.
+- Official Transcript - Official transcripts must be sent directly to Drexel from all the colleges/universities that you have attended.
+Transcripts must be submitted electronically or in a sealed envelope with the college/university seal over the flap.

 - GRE - Official copies of GRE scores must be sent to Drexel (code 2194); Psychology subject test recommended.
 For all questions about GREs and GRE score reports, please contact the Graduate Admissions Office at firstname.lastname@example.org or 215.895.2400.

-- For more information on the J.D./Ph.D.
-Program, please see the graduate catalog, Earle Mack School of Law and Department of Psychology websites.
+For more information on the JD/PhD Program, please see the graduate catalog, Kline School of Law and Department of Psychology websites.

 For questions related specifically to the psychology department, please e-mail email@example.com.